tim-roberts1/tva/website/docs/reference/general/themes/customizing.md

 }
 ```

-Just import it into your project via a bundler that supports JSON:
+To use, import it into your project via a bundler that supports JSON:

 ```javascript
 import tokenData from '@pluralsight/design-tokens/meta/normalize.json'